Skip to main content

 Fund the wallet

-A wallet must receive funds before deployment.
 After receiving funds, the wallet enters the uninit state.
 This means the account has a balance, but the smart contract is not yet deployed.
 Account status: uninitAccount status: uninit

 Send the first transaction

 With TON in the account, the wallet can be deployed.
 Deployment occurs when the wallet processes its first transaction.
 In this example, we send TON to the account itself on Testnet to observe the transaction and wallet deployment on-chain.
-To send TON to your own account:

-1. Click Send, enter your wallet address in Recipient Address, and the Amount of TON.
+1. Click “Send”, enter your wallet address in “Recipient Address”, and the “Amount” of TON.
 Optionally, add a comment.
-Click Send TON.
+Click “Send TON”.

 Sending coinsSending coins

-1. In the confirmation popup, verify the transaction details and click Confirm if correct; otherwise, Edit.
+1. In the confirmation popup, verify the transaction details and click “Confirm” if correct; otherwise, “Edit”.

 Confirm transactionConfirm transaction

-1. After confirmation, the wallet will display a notification: Coins have been sent!
+1. After confirmation, the wallet will display a notification: “Coins have been sent!”

 NotificationNotification Next, check your wallet status in the blockchain explorer.
 The wallet should appear as active.
 Congratulations, you have successfully deployed your contract!
-Account status: activeAccount status: active You will also see a Contract Type field.
-To learn more about contract types, see Wallets history.
+Account status: activeAccount status: active You will also see a “Contract Type” field indicating v5.
+For details, see Wallet v5.